Hari-Nagarajan/fairgame/README.md

 8. Verify that the bot successfully makes it to the place your order page with the item you put in the config file.
    If it does not, then:
    * You messed something up above, and need to fix it; or,
-   * It is asking you for your address and payment info.
-In a separate tab within the bots browser, you need to:
+   * If it is asking you for your address and payment info, you need to do all of the following in a separate tab within the bots browser:
-     * Make sure one-click purchasing is set up for your account in the bot's browser,
+     * Make sure one-click purchasing is set up for your account,
-     * verify there is a default payment method and default address associated with that payment method,
+     * Verify there is a default payment method and default address associated with that payment method,
-     * And then make a purchase manually with the bot in a separate tab and verify that it correctly sets your defaults for the browser.
+     * And then make a purchase manually in that separate tab of the bot's browser and verify that it correctly sets your defaults for the browser.
      * See [#faq on our Discord](https://discord.gg/GEsarYKMAw) for additional information.
+     * ALSO see notes regarding EU and [current functionality](#Other-Notes-on-Functionality)
 9. Edit the `amazon_config.json` file with the item(s) you want to look for.
 See [Configuration](#Configuration) and [Configuration Examples](#Configuration-Examples) for additional information
 10. Remove `--test` from `_Amazon.bat`